-Together with our partners in 80 countries worldwide, we have already successfully saved seeds from over 13% of the world's wild plant species.
+Together with our partners in more than 95 countries worldwide, we have already successfully saved seeds from over 13% of the world's wild plant species.

 By 2020, our aim is to secure the safe storage of seed from 25% of the world’s bankable plants.
 We target plants and regions most at risk from climate change and the ever-increasing impact of human activities.
 We also save the seeds of the world's plant life faced with the threat of extinction, and those that could be of most use in the future.